Connecting a pen display with USB-C

 ## Video signal with DP alt mode support

-Your cable and ports MUST support DP alt mode.
-To find out if you ports and cables support DP alt mode, read thi&#x73;**:** [USB-C DisplayPort alt mode](https://docs.sevenpens.com/drawtab/guides/pen-displays/usbc-dp-alt-mode).
+Your cable and ports must support DP alt mode.
+To find out whether your ports and cables support DP alt mode, read [USB-C DisplayPort alt mode](/drawtab/guides/pen-displays/usbc-dp-alt-mode.md).

 ## Power support